Future projects of the MTR: Tuen Ma line extension

+The Tuen Mun South extension is a proposed 2.4-kilometre (1.5 mi) extension of the MTR network.
+It extends the Tuen Ma line to the planned A16 station in Tuen Mun Area 16 and ultimately a new northern terminus, Tuen Mun South, near Tuen Mun Ferry Pier.
+The extension will extend southwards from the current northern terminus, Tuen Mun station.
+The track is planned to run on a viaduct.

 Hung Shui Kiu station

-Hong Kong station track extension
+Hung Shui Kiu station is a planned station on the Tuen Ma line.
+It will be located at Hung Shui Kiu, Yuen Long.
+The station is still under planning, depending on the development of Hung Shui Kiu New Town.

+In March 2024, the Executive Council of Hong Kong approved the construction of the station.
+The station is expected to be finished in 2030.

+Remaining section of the Airport Railway Extended Overrun Tunnel

-An underground tunnel, around 500 metres long, will be built eastwards of Hong Kong station for overrun tracks.
+The remaining section of the Airport Railway Extended Overrun Tunnel (AREOT), around 500 metres long, will be built eastwards of Hong Kong station for overrun tracks.
 This will allow Tung Chung line and Airport Express trains to turn around, allowing the trains to easily switch directions, enhancing the potential frequency of operation.
 The project is expected to extend the track length by an additional 1.5 kilometers.
+Construction is expected to begin in 2025 and finish in 2032.

 In March 2022, MTR announced the planning and design contract had been awarded to British consultancy firm Mott MacDonald.